openshift/source-to-image/docs/builder_image.md

 ## save-artifacts

 The `save-artifacts` script is responsible for gathering all the dependencies into a tar file and streaming it to the standard output (eg. for Ruby - gems installed by Bundler, for Java - `.m2` contents, etc.).
-The existance of this can speed up the following build processes.
+The existence of this can speed up the following build processes.

 #### Example `save-artifacts` script: